Understanding China’s Export Control Law

 • commercial encryption technologies and services

-The ECL can also cover other goods, technologies, services and technical data related to national security, interests, and international obligations on non-proliferation.
-The law consolidates and replaces previously fragmented regulations, creating a centralized system for managing sensitive exports.
+The ECL can also cover other goods, technologies, services and technical data related to national security or interests, and international obligations on non-proliferation.

 Key elements of the law